Donell Dubh Ó Cathail: Employments

 Ó Cathail had a number of successive employments as a household or court harper in Ireland and England.
 He probably commenced his career in the service of David de Barry, 5th Viscount Buttevant at Barryscourt Castle.

 He spent the years 1607 to 1642 in England.
 Between 1607 and 1619 he was harper to Anne of Denmark, wife of the English king James I in London.
+A courtier, Gerrard Herbert, described entertainments for a French ambassador at Whitehall Palace on 20 May 1619, after Anne of Denmark's death.
+The party moved from the Great Hall to the Queen's Privy Chamber, where they heard the late Queen's French musicians sing, and in the Queen's bedchamber the Irish harp, a viol, and Mr Lanier singing and playing on the lute.

-He was subsequently with Henrietta Maria, wife of Charles I, between 1629 and 1642.
+Ó Cathail was subsequently employed Henrietta Maria, wife of Charles I, between 1629 and 1642.

 From his income and pensions he was able to buy land in County Cork and parts of the province of Connacht, to where he returned to retire.